Tuition & Fees 2023-2024

 - Credit for Learning from Life Experience (CLLE) Assessment Fee: $100.00 plus $30.00 tuition per credit hour.

-Students wishing to reside on campus should consult the Daemen College undergraduate Catalog or the Office of Housing and Residence Life for residence life information, including costs and refund policies.
+Students wishing to reside on campus should consult the Daemen University undergraduate catalog or the Office of Housing and Residence Life for residence life information, including costs and refund policies.

-The College reserves the right to change its schedule of tuition, residence and board, and special fees when it is deemed advisable.
-The College will not be responsible for the loss of money or other valuables.
+The University reserves the right to change its schedule of tuition, residence and board, and special fees when it is deemed advisable.
+The University will not be responsible for the loss of money or other valuables.
 Personal property is the student’s own responsibility.
 It is recommended that students residing in campus housing contact their personal or family insurance carrier to review coverage.
-Any damage to College property will be charged to the student.
+Any damage to University property will be charged to the student.

 WITHDRAWALS AND REFUNDS

-Prior to and within first week of classes 100%
+Prior to and within the first week of classes (add/drop period) 100%

 Within the second week 80%